tnewsome2019/Data-Portfolio/README.md

 * View project [here](https://github.com/tnewsome2019/Data-Portfolio/blob/main/Python/Amazon_Candle_Web_Scraping.ipynb) ✔

 **Youtub Web Scraping in Python**
-* Use Requests, Google API client, and BeautifulSoup to scrape data from Youtube basd on kyewords entred by user input.
+* Use Requests, Google API client, and BeautifulSoup to scrape data from Youtube based on kyewords entred by user input.
 * Use Twilio to text message with the top three titles and links from the keywords.
 * View project [here](https://github.com/tnewsome2019/Data-Portfolio/blob/main/Python/YoutubeWebScraping.ipynb) ✔